tdg5/reqless-rb/README.md

 =======================

 As mentioned above, Jobs are uniquely identied by an id--their jid.
-Qless will generate a UUID for each enqueued job or you can specify one manually:
+Reqless will generate a UUID for each enqueued job or you can specify one manually:

 ``` ruby